 If the convective wind event is expected to equal or exceed warning values for one hour or more, then an NPW (High Wind Warning) is recommended.
-If less than one hour, a SVR (Severe Thunderstorm Warning) is recommended.
-(Note: lightning and thunder are NOT criteria for SVR issuances!)
+If less than one hour, a SVR (Severe Thunderstorm Warning) is recommended, even if lightning is not observed within convective elements.

 If the convective wind event is expected to fall within the advisory category for one hour or more, then an NPW (Wind Advisory) is recommended.
-If less than one hour, a SPS (no headline required) is recommended.
+If less than one hour, an SPS (no headline required) is recommended.